awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-four-stage-pipeline.md

 1. In **Item Name**, type a name for the Jenkins project \(for example, *MyTestProject*\)\.
 Choose **Freestyle project**, and then choose **OK**\.
 **Note**
-Make sure the name for your project meets the AWS CodePipeline requirements\.
+Make sure the name for your project meets the CodePipeline requirements\.
 For more information, see [Limits in AWS CodePipeline](limits.md)\.

 1. On the configuration page for the project, select the **Execute concurrent builds if necessary** check box\.
 In **Source Code Management**, choose **AWS CodePipeline**\.
-If you have installed Jenkins on an Amazon EC2 instance and configured the AWS CLI with the profile for the IAM user you created for integration between AWS CodePipeline and Jenkins, leave all the other fields empty\.
+If you have installed Jenkins on an Amazon EC2 instance and configured the AWS CLI with the profile for the IAM user you created for integration between CodePipeline and Jenkins, leave all the other fields empty\.
 **Important**
-If you are configuring a Jenkins project and it is not installed on an Amazon EC2 instance, or it is installed on an Amazon EC2 instance that is running a Windows operating system, complete the fields as required by your proxy host and port settings, and provide the credentials of the IAM user you configured for integration between Jenkins and AWS CodePipeline\.
+If you are configuring a Jenkins project and it is not installed on an Amazon EC2 instance, or it is installed on an Amazon EC2 instance that is running a Windows operating system, complete the fields as required by your proxy host and port settings, and provide the credentials of the IAM user you configured for integration between Jenkins and CodePipeline\.

 1. Choose **Advanced**, and in **Category**, choose **Test**\.

 1. In **Provider**, type the same name you used for the build project \(for example, *MyJenkinsProviderName*\)\.
 You will use this name when you add the test action to your pipeline later in this tutorial\.
 **Note**
-This name must meet the AWS CodePipeline naming requirements for actions\.
+This name must meet the CodePipeline naming requirements for actions\.
 For more information, see [Limits in AWS CodePipeline](limits.md)\.

 1. In **Build Triggers**, clear any check boxes, and then select **Poll SCM**\.
 In **Schedule**, type five asterisks separated by spaces, as follows: